jpritikin/coach/content/_index.md

 IFS is a full range modality.
 Most psychotherapy aims to help people get from ‘bad’ to ‘so-so,’ or from ‘so-so’ to ‘good’.
 IFS can also help people get from ‘good’ to ‘great’.
+IFS is a [trauma-informed](https://www.verywellmind.com/trauma-informed-therapy-definition-and-techniques-5209445) model.

 <--->